Another Summer of Video Games and the Mall?

 What Will My Child Do?

 The phrase "Explore.
 Learn.
 Serve." isn't simply a catchy slogan we put on our shirts.
 It's the essence of our goal for each camper who passes through HoneyRock.
-We design our programs very intentionally to build on each other and match the stage of development and experience level of your child.
-Early in the camp experience the focus is on exploration-of what it means to know God, experiencing nature, making friends, and trying new things.
-As a child progresses, attention is given to learning new skills, both physical (kayaking, archery, riflery, etc.) and spiritual skills such as inductive Bible study, and applying God's word to life situations.
+We design our programs intentionally to build on each other and match the stage of development and experience level of your child.
+Early in the camp experience the focus is on exploration--of what it means to know God through nature, to develop new friendships, and to try new things.
+As a child progresses, attention is given to learning new skills, both physical (kayaking, archery, riflery, etc.) and spiritual skills such as inductive Bible study and applying God's word to life situations.
 Finally, our goal is to develop individuals who, having recognized the gifts they've been given and developed, are ready to give back to others and to God in the form of servant leadership.

 HoneyRock is a Safe Place for Kids